jlizier/linsync/cluster/README.md

 # Example - recreating Figure 1 from the paper

-The parameters file `figure1ParametersCluster.m` is provided for use on the cluster, specifying only 10 repeats per job.
+The parameters file `figure1ParametersCluster.m` is provided for use on the cluster, specifying only 10 repeats per job (we will run 200 jobs, creating 2000 repeats in total).
-It is almost the same as that supplied in `../2023-AnalyticRelationshipPaper`.
+It is almost the same as that supplied in `../2023-AnalyticRelationshipPaper` for single-threaded runs.
 Also see how a parameter argument will be substituted as `[@P1]` in the results file name, this ensures the parallel jobs all write to different results files.
 So we copy that here as `parameters.m` for the cluster scripts to use:
 ```shell